Brian-Pho/Textbook-Notes/content/posts/books/connectome/index.md

 - You are more than your genes.
 You are your connectome.
 - A compatible view is that you are the activity of your neurons.
 - The connectome defines the pathways along which neural activity can flow; the streambed of consciousness.
-- The metaphor is fitting as over time, the streambed directs the stream while the stream slowly shapes the bed.
-Similar to how neural activity over time changes the connectome.
+- The metaphor is fitting as over time, the streambed directs the stream, while the stream slowly shapes the streambed.
+Similar to how neural activity over time changes the connectome and the connectome changes the possible neural activity.
 - There are two selves, the stream, which is fast and changing, and the streambed, which is slow and stable.
 - This book focuses on the streambed, the connectome.
-- We assume minds differ because brains differ.

 # Part I: Does Size Matter?

 ## Chapter 1: Genius and Madness

-- The hypothesis that different brains result in different minds.
+- The hypothesis is that different brains result in different minds.
-- Brain size is weakly correlated with IQ.
+- We've learned that brain size is weakly correlated with IQ.
 ![Figure 7.
 A tripartite division of the brain](figure7.png)
 ![Figure 8.
 The cerebrum divided into hemispheres (left), and each hemisphere divided into lobes (right)](figure8.png)
 - *Aphasia*: loss of language ability.
 - *Broca's aphasia*: loss of speech.
-- *Cortical/cerebral localizationism*: the localizing of mental function to particular brain regains.
+- *Cortical/cerebral localizationism*: the localizing of a mental function to particular brain regains.
 - *Cerebral lateralization*: the idea that mental functions are located in either the left or right hemisphere.
 - *Double dissociation*: when changing one aspect doesn’t affect another and vice versa.
 - The mind is modular and is divided into parts.
-- The rest of the chapter discuss mental disorders such as autism and schizophrenia.
+- The rest of this chapter discusses mental disorders such as autism and schizophrenia.

 ## Chapter 2: Border Disputes

 - How does the brain change when we learn to behave in a new way?
-- Selection bias where people go into the field that they are good at.
+- Selection bias explains why people go into the field that they are good at.
+If you weren't good in a field, you would lose motivation to continue in that field.
 - Can a cortical area acquire a new function after brain injury?
-- There's evidence for this in the form of children with brain damage.
+- There's evidence for this in children with brain damage.
+Children that lose a part of their brain are able to compensate for that loss by having the remaining brain areas take over the lost functions.
-- There is a map dividing the cortex into areas with distinct functions, but the map can be redrawn as evident by neuroplasticity.
+- There is a map dividing the cortex into areas with distinct functions but the map can be redrawn as evident by neuroplasticity.
 - Maybe phantom limbs are caused by a remapping of the cortex.
 ![Figure 12.
 Functional maps of cortical areas 3 and 4: the “sensory homunculus” (left) and the “motor homunculus” (right)](figure12.png)
-- Confirmed by Ramachandran experiment where the surrounding areas encroach upon the unused area.
+- This was confirmed by V.S.
+Ramachandran where he found that surrounding brain areas encroach upon the unused brain area.
 - Why isn't the correlation between the size of a cortical area and its function more strongly correlated?
-- The coefficient of muscle size to muscle strength is 0.7 to 0.9 which contrasts with the brain’s low coefficient of size to function.
+- E.g. The coefficient of muscle size to muscle strength is 0.7 to 0.9.
+- This contrasts with the brain’s low coefficient of size to function.
 - Why are size and function so closely related for muscles but not for brains?
 - Think of muscles as a simple factory where each worker does the same job.
 Scaling the number of workers scales the output proportionally.
 - However, brains are more like complex factories where each worker does a different, smaller job and they have to collaborate to complete the job.
 - Each neuron is a worker that performs a small job and they cooperate in intricate ways to carry out mental functions.
 - That's why performance depends less on the number of neurons and more on how they're organized.
+- This isn't quite true as Suzana Herculano-Houzel found that our primate brain has been increasing in the number of neurons and size over the course of evolution.

 # Part II: Connectionism

 ## Chapter 3: No Neuron Is an Island

 - This chapter starts with an introduction to neurotransmitters.
 - We should distinguish between the medium and the message.
-The medium being chemical signals, the message being unknown to current neuroscience.
+The medium being chemical signals and the message being unknown to current neuroscience.
-- Chemical signals are poor due to
+- Chemical signals, such as neurotransmitters, are poor messengers due to being: slow, imprecise in targeting, and imprecise in timing.
-    - Slowness
-    - Imprecise
-    - Timing
 - Chemical signals have plenty of disadvantages but the brain can work around them.
 - The brain works around slowness by reducing the distance across the synaptic cleft.
-- The brain works around imprecise neurotransmitter targeting by recycling the the chemical before it has a chance to spread and cross talk.
+- The brain works around imprecise targeting by recycling the the chemical before it has a chance to spread and cross-talk.
 - The brain works around imprecise timing by recycling the neurotransmitters quickly.
 - Properties of chemical synaptic communication
     - Speed